This post may contain affiliate links. Please read my disclosure policy for more details.

 Give them a try, and I promise beans will be your new favorite thing!

 If you’ve been around for a while, then you know that one of my favorite ingredients EVER are legumes.
-I’ve already rounded up recipes featuring chickpeas, lentils and peas, but it took me so long to share my bean recipes.
+I’ve already rounded up recipes featuring chickpeas, lentils and peas, but it took me so long to share these amazing bean recipes.

 And I LOVE beans so much, and for good reasons.
 Where do I even begin?